dsor-isr/Paper-PathFollowingSurvey/README.md

 # Paper: Theory, simulations, and experiments of path following guidance strategies for autonomous robotic vehicles: Part I
 This repository implements a simulation playground for performing path following experiments with the Medusa clas of marine vehicles.
 It implements the algorithms described in the survey paper "Theory, simulations, and experiments of path following guidance strategies for autonomous robotic vehicles: Part I".

+The equivalent matlab control toolbox developed in the scope of this paper is available at [Github Matlab-toolbox](https://github.com/hungrepo/path-following-Matlab/tree/master/PF-toolbox).

 <p align = "center">
 <img src="img/Demo1.gif" width = "426" height = "240" border="5" />
 </p>